Table of Contents

 However, there is another force between the force and the ground.
 The horse’s hooves press down on the ground and the ground pushes back on the horse.

-The momentum of an isolated system of two or, more than two interacting bodies remains constant.
+The momentum of an isolated system of two or, more two interacting bodies remains constant.

 Example: